 “When that scene came up, all we had to do was do the ‘fart’ verb, then direct their eyes to the stage,” Wann says.

-This is also not a scene that required much work from Andrea Day, who did an audio description for blind and vision-loss theatregoers at another recent matinee.
+This is also not a scene that required much work from Andrea Day, who did an audio description theatregoers who are blind or have low vision at another recent matinee.
 In fact, she says, a lot of her work is done by the witty script.

 “So much of the comedy is in the language of the piece,” Day explains.
-Indeed, “tone of voice,” which the sign-language interpreters had to work to convey, is not a problem for vision-loss audiences.
+Indeed, “tone of voice,” which the sign language interpreters had to work to convey, is not a problem for audiences with vision loss.
 “Verbal sarcasm they can get without seeing it,” Day explains.
 “Some of the scenes with the Donkey, Fiona and Shrek where they’re just talking to each other, you could hear on the radio and they’d be just as funny, so I didn’t have a lot to do there.”

 Add to that an opening number that rifles through a dizzying array of fairy tale characters, who fire off gags so quickly that Day literally doesn’t have time to say, “Big Bad Wolf” or “Pinocchio” between their lines.
 Day clearly has her work cut out for her.
 She says she tries to handle most of these detailed descriptive duties with a 15-minute preshow talk, and more importantly, with workshop visits to schools, like St. Joseph’s School for the Blind, to help familiarize students with the piece.

 To help them understand the visual gag behind Farquaad’s costume, she actually had students “walk” around on their knees, as Siebert does; she also had them try on the Donkey’s costume head.